dmwarrior365/machine_learning_zoomcamp/Midterm_Project/README.md

 During the development, some of the variable might not be used for the modeling to prevent any data leakage to the model.

+## How to Download the data
+The Volve dataset can be found in Kaggle Datasets.
+The steps are as follows:
+- Install Kaggle library
+    - pip install kaggle

+1. In the jupyter notebook, run the first code: !kaggle datasets download lamyalbert/volve-production-data

+2. The data will be downloaded in Zip format.
+To Unzip the file, you can use this code: !unzip volve-production-data.zip -d <folder-target-location>

 ## Environment Configure
 ### Setting Up a Virtual Environment
 - Install Pipenv as for the virtual environment